 There are also many temples that are worth seeing.

-The next morning we tried to wake up very early, around 5 am in the morning to attend the Tak Bat.
-It is a ceremony where the monks come out of the temples and go to the streets to receive the offerings of the believers.
-Unfortunately we were not brave enough to get up, the night bus was still in our minds!
+The next morning we tried to wake up very early, to 5h in the morning to attend the Tak Bat.
+It is a ceremony where the monks come out of the temples and go to the streets to receive the offerings of the faithful.
+Unfortunately we were not brave enough to get up, the night bus left traces!

 Once awake at a more reasonable time, we decide to rent a scooter to explore the surroundings, always with our French friends met on the bus.
-We visited a small village famous for its homemade Saa paper, made from mulberry bark.
-Then we go to another village famous for the production of Lao-Lao.
+We visited a village famous for its homemade Saa paper, made from mulberry bark.
+Then we go to another village famous for the manufacture of Lao-Lao.
 It is a rice alcohol rather strong and not necessarily very good.
-For folklore, you will find in the small bottles sold in the village scorpions or snakes inside.
+For the folklore we will find in the small bottles sold on the spot or at night market scorpions or serpents inside.
 Scorpion for back pain and snake for strength.
-Yeah ... hangover guaranteed!
+Yeah ... headache guaranteed!

 The next day, still by scooter we visited the waterfalls of Kuang Si.
 They are very known and of course full of people!
 There is also the possibility of swiming but we prefered to hike around the waterfalls and get away a bit from the crowd!